Skydiving is one of Auckland’s most amazing day activities, and is located only a short 40min drive out of the Auckland City CBD in Parakai.

 After finishing work the other day at Base Auckland, I was surprised and ushered into a waiting coach to start a journey to Parakai?!?
 I was greeted with a number of other Travel agents from Auckland...

 This is when we were told that a few lucky individuals will be jumping out of a plane at 13,000 ft.
 There were a few shrieks of surprise from the lucky/unlucky people, but we still had a little bit of time before we arrived at the Parakai Airfield.

 As this was my 3rd skydive I knew what to expect, but even so I was still terrified!
-The Tandem Master Sam was making me feel pretty comfortable & having a bit of a laugh together.
+The Tandem Master Sam was making me feel pretty comfortable and we were having a bit of a laugh together.

 It felt like an age before the parachute opened.
-Once we were safe & sound under the canopy, Sam told me to hold the “reins” & pull down with my right hand as hard as possible, the spiralling starts & then with some extra help, Sam sends us spinning violently (I have the bruises on my legs to prove this).
-After levelling out we get closer to the ground & Sam decides to tell me that the Russians Army used to release there chutes from 1000 ft up “just to see what would happen” into snow.
+Once we were safe & sound under the canopy, Sam told me to hold the “reins” & pull down with my right hand as hard as possible, the spiralling starts and then with some extra help, Sam sends us spinning violently.
+After levelling out we get closer to the ground and Sam decides to tell me that the Russian Army used to release their chutes from 1000 ft up “just to see what would happen” into snow.
 What astounds me about this fact is that they tried it with a couple of hundred soldiers before they pulled the plug on the testing.

 Once on the ground I had to take a few seconds to register the fact that “I JUST JUMPED OUT OF A PLANE FROM 13,000 FT!!!”

 So thanks to Stacey & Sam from Skydive Auckland for getting me back to the ground safely.